LUDMagazine/ludwall/README.md

-# ludwall
+# Welcome to the Linux user and Developer wall.

-The Linux user and Developer wall for the Essential Linux tutorial in LUD192.
+## If you would like to leave a message on the wall, please edit this file and leave a pull request.